ashutosh1919/masterPortfolio/README.md

 4. Select the icon of your choice.
 5. Copy the text beside **Selected Icon** and replace it with `fontAwesomeClassName` of that particular softwareSkill.

+#### How to use custom images instead of Iconify Icons?

+1. Add a valid image file into the `public/skills` folder
+2. Insert the image name into the `imageSrc` attribute of the particular softwareSkill
+3. Remove the `fontAwesomeClassName` property or leave it empty because it takes precedence over `imageSrc`
+4. Add custom styling to the `img` using the `style` Property

 ### Github Information

 You will find `git_data_fetcher.mjs` file in the main directory of the repository.
 This file is used to fetch the data (Pull requests, Issues, Organizations, Pinned projects etc.) from your github.